NicholasMoser/WormsNotes/kerfuffle.md

 The second is `FCS.MainMenuTimeout` in Local.xom, defaulted to 30000.
 This can be changed to the maximum unsigned integer, 2147483647.

+## Table Population

+Most tables seem to be populated in `HandleMessage__22TablePopulationServicePC7Message`.
+This should be where we look to change the contents of things like missions, levels, etc.
+`PopulatePauseMenu__22TablePopulationService` may be useful for Retry Mission.

+## Unlock All Campaign/Challenges by Default

+It seems like unlocking campaign missions and challenges is more difficult than removing the `IsLocked` check. `GetMissionCount__14MissionService13LevelTypeEnum` does correctly return 0x23 even if nothing is unlocked, so the count is always correct.

+The code we need to modify is in the function `GetTopCampaignForTeam__14MissionServiceG7XString` at address 0x802810b0.
+We just need to change the conditional branch at 0x802810a4 to an unconditional branch, so `bne+ -0x9C` (0x4082FF64) to `b -0x9C` (0x4BFFFF64).

+For tutorials, we need to do the same at address 0x80281214, replacing `bne+ -0x98` (0x4082FF68) with `b -0x98` (0x4BFFFF68).

 ## Codes

 ### Change Controller